KRM7/gapp/docs/fitness-functions.md

 # Fitness functions

-The `solve` methods of the GAs expect a fitness function as their first arguments.
+The `solve` methods of the GAs expect a fitness function as their first argument.
 This fitness function defines the optimization problem that will be solved by the GA.

 ## Defining a fitness function

-Fitness functions have to be implemented as a class derived either from `FitnessFunctionBase` or `FitnessFunction`.
+Fitness functions have to be implemented as a class derived either from `FitnessFunctionBase` or `FitnessFunction`, overriding their `invoke` method.
 There are several things that have to be considered when defining a fitness function, all of which depend on the particular problem we are trying to find the solution for.

 ### Encoding

-The first thing that should be considered is the encoding type, i.e. how the solutions to the problem should be represented in the population.
+The first thing that should be considered is the encoding type, meaning how the solutions to the problem should be represented in the population.
 There are several options provided by the library, but user-defined encodings can also be used in the cases where none of these fit the problem well enough.
-The representation is determined by the gene type used in the fitness function and genetic algorithm classes: the solutions will be encoded as a vector of the specified gene type.
+The representation is determined by the gene type used in the fitness function and in the genetic algorithm classes: the solutions will be encoded as a vector of the specified gene type.

 ```cpp